|Kendall Amateur Radio Society|

 the money, and address the envelope with name only, no call.

 ARRL’s Logbook of the World (LoTW) is becoming more and more popular.
-I have experienced a 40% return overall since 1975.
-The return rate was relatively low in the early years, 75% return rate over the past five.
-But if you use Club Log and OCRS (Online Card Request System.) you should expect a return rate 99%.
+I have experienced a 50% return overall since 1975.
+The return rate was relatively low in the early years, 85% return rate over the past five and improving.
+Most DX and many DX-peditions will eventually post their contacts to LoTW.
+But if you use Club Log and OCRS (Online Card Request System.) you should expect a 99% response rate, and a quick return..

 You must have an electronic log to use Logbook of the World and Club Log.
 Today's logging software makes this easy.
-I have used DX4Win for general logging since it first become available in the late 90s.
-I use N1MM for contests and many use it for general logging.
-I have used Writelog for contesting the past.
-See http://www.dx4win.com/, www.n1mm.com and www.n3fjp.com.
+Mac is coming on strong.
+See <https://dogparksoftware.com/MacLoggerDX.html>for all the details about MacLoggerDX.
+Look at the On-Line Manual and then the FAQs for an overview of what is offered.
+I was a Mac user years ago and wished for a logging package for Mac, but it didn't exist.
+So, I and other Mac users struggled with DOS contest logging programs which appeared in the mid-90s so we could commence with computer contest logging.
+Then, Windows based logging software appeared; DX4Win appeared to be the best, and I use it. www.n3fjp.com.
 KARS uses this software for Field Day.
 Then, there is Ham Radio Deluxe for general logging.
 See https://www.ham-radio-deluxe.com/ and there are others.
 Give the impressive screen shots of Logger 32 a look at https://www.logger32.net/.
 Click on "Screenshots" at upper left center of the home page.
 Whatever you choose, the program should be fully developed and support by a user reflector.
 Look for:

 This logging software is supported by an active reflector and updated as needed.
 The current version being V9.03xx and contains helpful utilities to import an ADIF file from WSJT-X or N1MM or from whatever into the master log file and then other utilities to submit what are now new contacts in the master log to LoTW along with other QSOs..
 A helpful feature is "Reports", where one can quickly see one's status for WAS, DXCC and other awards.
 The following screen shots show three layouts using dual-screen.
 Being Windows based, the layout options are infinite and completely dependent upon the whims of the user.
 The following are mine.